Nicotnn/Nicotnn/README.md

 ### Introduction

 Hello 👋, I'm Nico.
-I'm a 4th-year M. Sc.
+I'm a M.Sc.
 Industrial Engineering Student at Techncal University Berlin.
 I'm interested in Machine and Deep Learning.

 My primary focus is on learning and understanding how AI and Data Science applications work, and I am steadily learning Python (especially Pytorch and Numpy) and have learned basics in Java and SQL, which I am looking to improve.
 I am eager to bring my skills and experience to a new challenge as a working student and to dive deeper into the topic of AI.